Zswap: Internals

 The maximum size of the memory pool used by zswap is configurable through the sysfs parameter max_pool_percent, which specifies the maximum percentage of total system RAM that can be occupied by the pool.
 The memory pool is not preallocated to its configured maximum size, and instead grows and shrinks as required.
-When the configured maximum pool size is reached as the result of performed swapping, or when growing the pool is impossible due to an out-of-memory condition, swapped pages are evicted from the memory pool to a swap device on the least recently used (LRU) basis.
+When the configured maximum pool size is reached, or when growing the pool is impossible due to an out-of-memory condition, swapped pages are evicted from the memory pool to a swap device on the least recently used (LRU) basis.
 This approach makes zswap a true swap cache, as the oldest cached pages are evicted to a swap device once the cache is full, making room for newer swapped pages to be compressed and cached.

 zbud is a special-purpose memory allocator used internally by zswap for storing compressed pages, implemented as a rewrite of the zbud allocator used by the Oracle's zcache, which is another virtual memory compression implementation for the Linux kernel.
-Internally, zbud works by storing up to two compressed pages ("buddies", hence the allocator name) per physical memory page, which brings both advantages due to easy coalescing and reusing of freed space, and disadvantages due to possible lower memory utilization.
-However, as a result of its design, zbud cannot allocate more memory space than it would be originally occupied by the uncompressed pages.
+Internally, zbud works by storing up to two compressed pages ("buddies", hence the allocator name) per physical memory page, which brings advantages due to easy coalescing and reusing of freed space, and disadvantages due to possible lower memory utilization.
+However, as a result of its design, zbud cannot allocate more memory space than would be originally occupied by the uncompressed pages.

+zsmalloc is another memory allocator used by zswap, designed for hgher memory density than zbud. zsmalloc replaced zbud directly as memory allocator since version 6.18 of the Linux kernel, which was released on December 1, 2025.

 History

 Both zswap and zbud were created by Seth Jennings.
-The first public announcement was in December 2012, and the development continued until May 2013 at which point the codebase reached its maturity although still having the status of an experimental kernel feature.
+The first public announcement was in December 2012, and development continued until May 2013 at which point the codebase reached maturity, although it still had the status of an experimental kernel feature at this point.

 zswap (together with zbud) was merged into the Linux kernel mainline in kernel version 3.11, which was released on September 2, 2013.

 Since version 3.15 of the Linux kernel, which was released on June 8, 2014, zswap properly supports multiple swap devices.

 Since version 6.8 of the Linux kernel, which was released on March 11, 2024, zswap supports disabling writeback for specific cgroups.

+Since version 6.18 of the Linux kernel, which was released on December 1, 2025, zswap uses zsmalloc directly and disables zpool compression sysfs configuration.